Puppy Age in Human Years

 Key Points

-• Puppies need multiple small meals per day until 6 months
+• Puppies need several small meals a day until about six months

 Puppy Development Stages